 8. Go digital.

-Opt for digital versions, from books to bills, whenever possible.
+Opt for digital versions of everything, from books to bills, whenever possible.
 It's one of the simplest ways to adopt a zero-waste lifestyle.
 Paying for your bills online is more convenient and quicker.

 I shifted to Kindle Paperwhite (thanks to my amazing and thoughtful husband!), and I've read 90 books this year.
 That's a significant difference from the 45 books I read last year.
-So, I've been shopping less, reading more, and helping the environment simultaneously.
+So, I've been shopping less, reading more, and helping the environment at the same time.
 It's a win-win!

 9. Say "no" to unnecessary packaging.

 Whether ordering takeout or buying groceries, it's not for you if it's wrapped in too much plastic.
 It's surprising how many products are over-packaged, resulting in unnecessary waste.
-Here are four examples:
+Here are four examples and how to avoid them:

 - Multi-Layered Packaging: Many products come with multiple layers of packaging.
-For instance, a cereal box might come in a plastic bag, inside a cardboard box, wrapped in plastic again.
+For instance, a cereal box might come in a plastic bag, inside a cardboard box, and then be wrapped in plastic again.
 The inner plastic bag and outer plastic wrap are usually unnecessary.
+Solution: Buy from bulk bins or choose brands with minimal packaging.

 10. Repair, don't replace.